 For all things maritime-related, the Maritime Museum was founded as early as 1874 by Prince Henry of the Netherlands.
 If you want to visit the Maritime Museum, then it’s even possible to purchase your ticket in advance.

 For those who are unsure as to whether they want to pay the entrance fee, the adjacent Maritime Museum Harbour features all kinds of open-air installations and attractions.
-If you want to see even more of the harbour, together with a knowledgeable tour guide, then you may well consider booking this Rotterdam Harbor Tour.
+If you want to see even more of the harbour, together with a knowledgeable tour guide, then you may well consider booking this 90-Minute Harbor Cruise with Live Guide.